nirmalmunagar/My-SOC-Playbook-Logpoint-Microsoft-KQL-Use-Cases/README.md

 ```

 ## 4. Find out all users who received mail from attacker address.
-This query will list all user in timeframe who received mail from malicious sender address.
+This query lists all users within a timeframe who received emails from malicious sender addresses.
 ```kusto
 EmailEvents
 | where SenderFromAddress == "xyz@mail.com"